 Locals of Pushkar claim that the fair is more than 100 years old and initially, the fair was organized to glorify and celebrate the Kartik Purnima (full moon night of consecration of Pushkar lake) in the lunar month of Kartik as per the Hindu calendar.
 Earlier villagers from the nearby villages would come here to celebrate the rich Hindu culture by performing the religious rituals, along with folk music and dance.
 Being a desert, Rajasthan is home to camels who are an innate part of their culture and festivals.
 During Pushkar Mela, camel owners decorate their camels in vibrant clothes, accessories, hang bells around their neck and paint them to gather the attraction of the crowd and also honour the animal for its hard work.

 During the fair, pilgrims and villagers from across the country, visit here to take the holy dip at Pushkar Lake and offer prayers to Lord Brahma in his one and only temple on earth located here in Pushkar.
 Puppet acts, moustache competition, camel sports, Matka Tod competition, Bridal competition, camel parade, dance performances, are the major highlights of the fair.
 The 9 days long Pushkar fair (mela) is a concentrated dose of Rajasthani culture and heritage.

 1. Biggest Cattle Trade Fair.
 The fair is visited by agriculturalists, farmers, and cattle owners and people who belong to the dairy industry for the sale and purchase of cattle and camels.
 Apart from sale and purchase people also get to witness an exhibition of camels wherein they are adorned with vibrant accessories and clothes.

 4. Desert Safari.
 Being in Pushkar is an opportunity to opt for a desert safari on a camel.
-Camel ride under amidst the golden sand and blue sky is an experience of a lifetime that one will never forget.
+Camel ride amidst the golden sand and under the blue sky is an experience of a lifetime that one will never forget.
 Apart from camel rides, people can also opt for a horse ride and jeep rides to explore the place and the Pushkar fair to the fullest.